|Survey name||Population estimates by marital status and living arrangements|

 The LFS does not cover the population living in communal establishments.
 We acknowledge that marital status distributions are different for those living in communal establishments and those living in households.
-Marital status data from the 2011 Census for those living in communal establishments suggests they are more likely to be single or widowed than those living in households.
+Marital status data from the 2011 Census for those living in communal establishments suggests they are more likely to be never married or in a civil partnership or widowed than those living in households.
 However, the 2011 Census showed that a vast majority (98%) of the population live in a household in England and Wales.
 This means the marital status distribution of the household population is very similar to that of the total population.

 Population estimates by marital status and living arrangements information document

 Population estimates by marital status: methods and availability across UK countries

 Office for National Statistics.
 2020.
 Population estimates by marital status and living arrangements QMI [Online].
 Titchfield: Office for National Statistics.Back to table of contents